-As we touched on, CBD isolate differs from full-spectrum CBD oil in that it only contains CBD without the presence of other cannabinoids or plant compounds.
+CBD isolate differs from full-spectrum CBD oil in that it only contains CBD without the presence of other cannabinoids or plant compounds.
 Isolates usually start as a full-spectrum hemp extract.
-They are then run through a distillation process using a carefully-controlled temperature inside a sealed environment to evaporate and separate the desired cannabinoid.
-Scientists often use cannabinoid isolates, including CBD isolate, in research to help determine the exact effect of each individual cannabinoid, compared to their effect as a whole.
+They are then run through a distillation process using a carefully controlled temperature inside a sealed environment to evaporate and separate the desired cannabinoid.
+Scientists often use different cannabinoid isolates, including CBD isolate, in research to help determine the exact effect of each individual cannabinoid, compared to cannabis’s effect as a whole.

 CBD isolate can be likened to a vitamin or supplement.
 While vitamins and supplements can be important additions to the daily diet, the whole plant or food they are derived from is often the better alternative.
 With whole plants, all of the components present can work together to produce a more significant result.

 Conversely, a single vitamin – or CBD isolate – can offer a more targeted approach.
 CBD isolate can also be a way to complement your existing CBD intake.